 When customer data is updated in the BRM database, the updates must be applied synchronously (in real time) to ECE.
-For example, when a CSR adds, cancels, or modifies an account or when an adjustment such as a cycle fee is applied to an account balance, that information must be updated in ECE so that ECE can properly rate service usage events.
+For example, when a CSR adds, cancels, or modifies an account or when an adjustment such as a cycle fee is applied to an account balance, that information must be updated in ECE so that ECE can rate service usage events properly.

-The Oracle Data Manager (DM) synchronizes customer data between BRM and ECE.
-The Oracle DM sends customer data in a business event to an Advanced Queuing (AQ) database queue, where ECE Customer Updater retrieves the business event and updates the information in ECE cache, allowing ECE to rate events using the latest customer information.
-For more information, see "Synchronizing Account Data Between BRM and ECE" in BRM System Administrator's Guide.
+To synchronize customer data between BRM and ECE, you use Account Synchronization Manager.
+Account Synchronization Manager sends customer data in a business event to a database queue, where ECE Customer Updater retrieves the business event and updates the information in ECE cache, allowing ECE to rate events using the latest customer information.
+For more information, see "About Account Synchronization" in BRM Installation Guide.